Tech giants, small countries, and the future of techplomacy

 VentureBeat: What’s changed in Silicon Valley since you started this job?

-Klynge: Ah not enough haha, but joking aside, I think there has been a degree of change, basically caused by some of the scandals and discussions.
+Klynge: Ah, not enough, haha.
+But joking aside, I think there has been a degree of change, basically caused by some of the scandals and discussions.
 We’ve seen potential meddling in elections, we’ve seen big cyber attacks.
-We’ve also seen, of course, things like Cambridge Analytica, and huge leaks of personal data.
-And I think that’s been useful in the sense that it changed the public perception in a more realistic way, but I think it’s also impacted some executives in the big tech companies and also some of the investors and VCs so that the word governance or the word regulation cause less nausea today than they did two years ago in my view.
+We’ve also seen, of course, things like Cambridge Analytica and huge leaks of personal data.
+And I think that’s been useful in the sense that it changed the public perception in a more realistic way, but I think it’s also impacted some executives in the big tech companies and also some of the investors and VCs so that the word “governance” or the word “regulation” causes less nausea today than they did two years ago, in my view.
 What I mean by that is that today there is an understanding that the companies also have to take responsibility.

 And we’re not where we need to be.
 Let me put that out there very clearly.
 I can tell you some pretty mind-blowing experiences from the first two years in this job, but there is a little bit of positive optimism in the sense that I do think that on a global level, we’re beginning to recalibrate how we look at technology and the tech companies, and I think that’s helpful and useful, but without external pressure from governments, from media like yourself from civil society, and perhaps also from employees, I think we won’t win this battle.
 I think external pressures is what eventually will make the companies and the executives do things in a more mature way.